Model Focus

 Production context for real buyers

-Exact production totals vary by market and body style, so VINthusiast frames this as buyer context first: generation, drivetrain, transmission, and option quality decide the useful comparison set.
+Exact production totals vary by market and body style.
+For buyers, generation, drivetrain, transmission, and option quality decide the useful comparison set.

 Engine